Lemon Za’atar Chicken with Fried Chickpeas and Herb Tahini

 Homemade za’atar spice

-If you can’t find za’atar and want to make this recipe, mix a quick homemade blend:
+If you can’t find za’atar and want to make this recipe, here’s how to make a quick homemade blend:

-Combine equal amounts of crushed or ground thyme, dried oregano, sumac and sesame seeds in a small jar and shake together.
+- Combine equal amounts of crushed or ground dried thyme, dried oregano, ground sumac and sesame seeds in a small jar.

-If you can’t track down sumac, try mixing in freshly ground black pepper and ground coriander instead.
-It will taste really good, even if it’s not one hundred percent authentic.
+If you can’t track down sumac, you can omit it.
+Try using ground coriander instead.
+It will still taste delicious, even if it’s not one hundred percent authentic.

 Ingredients